The Bread Diet!! Yes, I actually said “Bread” Diet… I Say Eat Bread!… here’s why….

 I love bread, and I have eaten it all my life at most meals.
 It is a mystery to me why people will pass on the bread or rolls because they are on a diet…yet order food heavy with tons of calories and fat and consume it all.

 Well, at age 79 I still eat lots of bread – I still weigh 120 pounds, and I’m very healthy, agile, with normal blood pressure without medication…and with the bone density of someone half my age according to my doctor.
 Forget about Atkins, No Carb, South Beach, and all the other dozens of diets.
-I say, try The Bread Diet!
+I say, try The Bread Diet, and if it does not work you can also read Andrew Brewer blog for more information.

 It’s simple.
 Bread is not fattening.
 An average slice contains 70 calories; an average roll is 113 calories.
 Bread is filling, helping to reduce the craving for higher calorie foods during the meal.
 A baked potato, for example, (104 calories) with butter (102 calories -level tablespoon) and sour cream (122 calories – 2 oz).
 It’s easy to see how a roll or bread, with just a little butter (or, better, none) can replace many calories (and fat) during a meal; in the baked potato example.